Sajan81/GursagarBookStore/GursagarBookStore/README.txt

-changed name from dropdown to content management started part1.4 in this part i have aded 3 more project accordingly  to our solution named as .utility,.models,.dataaccees
+changed name from dropdown to content management started part1.4 in this part i have aded 3 more project accordingly  to our solution named as .utility,.models,.dataaccees As following instructions i copied the Data folder and pasted under DataAcces and deleted ther actual one